INF800/game-one/readme.md

 - ReactJS frontend

 1. In terminal, Goto `backend/` dir and run `python3 -m uvicorn main:app --reload --port 8099` to spawn the backend
-2. In another terminal, Goto `game-one` and run `npm start` start to spawn the React frontend
+2. In another terminal, Goto `game-one` and run `npm start` to spawn the React frontend
 3. Chrome will open and the training procedure will start.
 After `50` games (about 3-4 mins) best moves will be made!

 **Note:** You can change the port number and number of episodes(games for taining) in `api.js` and `main.py` respectively in case of any issues